 Princeton's Broadcast Center, housed in the Lewis Library, is a professional, high-definition video and audio studio that can assist faculty and staff in building high-quality presentations, including recorded lectures.
 The studio provides a direct link to all the major television and radio networks, allowing faculty and staff to broadcast across the country and around the world.
-Recordings made for use outside of the University must be approved by the Office of the Dean of the College; please email requests to Stephanie Brown.
+Recordings made for use outside of the University must be approved by the Office of the Dean of the College; please email requests to Mona Fixdal.

 For A/V equipment and support in the classroom, including projection, sound, recording and video conferencing, contact Media Services.

 Canvas, Princeton’s learning management system, is a robust online platform for teaching and learning.
 Faculty can use their Canvas course sites to communicate with students, to share syllabi and course materials, to create opportunities for collaboration and activities like peer review, social annotations and asynchronous discussions, and to assess student understanding through assignments and quizzes.